hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/skd/api/rest/__init__.md

 import pytest

 # No actual code to test is provided in the input.
-# This example demonstrates testing with hypothetical functions.
+# This example demonStartes testing with hypothetical functions.
 # Replace these with your actual functions.

 class FakeRequest: